 No, speaking Italian is not required for application to the Rome Prize.
 However, if you receive the Rome Prize, life in Rome will be much simpler if you come to Italy with at least the basics of the language.
 The Academy provides a subsidized intensive Italian course to Rome Prize Winners shortly after their arrival.

 The deadline for applying is 1 November.
 We do offer an extended deadline of 15 November for an additional fee.
 No applications will be accepted after 15 November.

 We offer an extended deadline until 15 November for an additional fee.
 No application materials will be accepted after 15 November.

 What is the schedule of the fellowship residency?

-Eleven-month fellowships generally begin at the Academy in early-September and end at the beginning of August.
-Winners of six-month fellowships may choose to begin in early-September and end in early-March or begin in early-February and end in early-August.
+Eleven-month fellowships begin at the Academy in early- or mid- September and end in July of the following year.
+Winners of six-month fellowships may choose to begin in early-September and end in early-March or begin in January and end in July.